Exact Recursive Probabilistic Programming: Motivation

 \begin{example}[Loops] To simulate a fair coin using an unfair coin, flip the unfair coin twice.
-If they disagree, take the first flip; otherwise, repeat \citep{von-neumann-various}.
+If the two flips disagree, take the first flip; otherwise, repeat \citep{von-neumann-various}.
 We can express this unbounded process as: